 The name Naomi is derived from the verb נעם (na’em) meaning to be pleasant, sweet, delightful, beautiful.

-This is the word God gave over my daughter when she was in my tummy.
-That she would be God’s delight and will be delightful.
+This word ‘delightful’ is a word God gave me for my daughter when I was pregnant with her.
 As I look at this scripture today I reminded of that word…over my daughter’s life and how much I have to stand on that word.
-When you look at Naomi’s life I can’t imagine what a mother naming their daughter Naomi had hoped for.
-She did not envision the grief her daughter would face.
-A famine and 3 funeral, and no legacy were not what she had in mind.
-It is no wonder that Naomi wanted to exchange her name for something a little more realistic.
+When you look at Naomi’s life I can imagine what Naomi’s mother had dreamed for her daughter, when she named her.
+She would have envisioned a very different life then the one Naomi is living when we meet her.
+She did not envision the grief and the loss and the bitterness her daughter would face.
+A famine and 3 funerals, and no legacy …these were not what she had in mind.
+It is no wonder that Naomi wanted to exchange her name for something a little more realistic…Mara.

 I can not teach ‘my delight’ how to bring joy if she does not know how to find joy for herself.

 I am so glad the women of Bethlehem continued to call Naomi by her real name not the name of her reality.
 At no point does she become Mara even though that is what she demands but instead they keep speaking life over her.
 This is so important to me.
 When others tell me who they are based on their reality and their past and their broken hearts, I have a responsibility to call them by their real name..the name God speaks over them not their reality name.
 I must choose to see them as God intended not how life has worked for them.